DesignPickle/pickle_challenge/README.md

 These are some of the frequently asked questions we've received in the past about the pickle challenge.

-### Does this need to be a single page app or a vanilla server rendered Rails app?
+### Does this need to be a single page app or a vanilla server rendered page Rails app?

-A normal rails server rendered rails app is fine unless you really want to build a single page app.
+A normal server rendered page Rails app is fine unless you really want to build a single page app.

 ### How well do you want the issues to be presented?

 We’re not expecting a pro graphic designer / front-end css expert (it's awesome if you are though!).
-Keep it simple yet presentable.
+Keep it simple, yet presentable.

 ### Rails is overkill for this, can I use something lighter?